Tips To Make Your WordPress Blog SEO Friendly

 WordPress is already known for being very SEO (Search Engine Optimization) friendly.
 Back in the good old days, you could optimize some of their templates up to 90% SEO’ed.
 This means that 90% of the potential on-page SEO factors that could be presentwere present.
 Nowadays this is possible if you download and install the correct plugins.
 Filling out your SEO and adding SEO elements is all part of creating a search engine friendly bloghere are a few tips to help you.
+Ad Manager helps you with detailed targeting and reporting, monetizing multiple platforms, as well as increasing ad revenue.

 1. Find an SEO plugin